Atari CX40 joystick: 3rd party alternatives

 The CX40 was the only model in widespread use until about 1981, when the introduction of Space Invaders on the 2600 quadrupled that platform's sales.
 This led to a thriving 3rd party market for better sticks for use on the 2600.

 Many were almost identical copies of the CX40.
 Other examples of barely-modified sticks include the Gemini GemStick, which was essentially a CX40 with a somewhat larger base and the fire button replaced by a larger yellow version.
 The Gemstick 2 added a second button in the upper right.
 The Suncom Slik-Stik was slightly more modified with the case rounded off and a large red plastic ball at the tip of a shortened stick.
 The shorter stick made it more suitable for single-handed use.
 Suncom later introduced the TAC-2, essentially a larger Slik-Stik with buttons on both sides, for left-handed users.

 For the VIC-20, Commodore International introduced a joystick that was essentially identical to the Atari model with the exception that the top plate on the base was white instead of black.
 This prompted Atari to sue for patent violations.
-Commodore responded by introducing the 1311, a modified version that made the case more rectangular, changed the stick from a cylinder to a triangle, and replaced the single round fire button with a larger one running across the top of the stick, making it suitable for use in either hand.
+Commodore responded by introducing the 1311, a modified version that made the case more rectangular, changed the stick from a tapered hexagonal prism to a triangular prism, and replaced the single round fire button with a larger one running across the top of the stick, making it suitable for use in either hand.
 These changes also rendered it painful to use and it was widely panned.

 The Wico Command Control was one of the earliest examples of a stick that differed radically from the Atari pattern in mechanical terms.
 Wico was a major supplier of arcade game joysticks and adapted these mechanisms for home use.
 These replaced the membrane switches with leaf switches that were much more robust and provided the recentering force internally.
 A large rounded-corner square block of plastic provided the moving surface similar to the hemisphere in the CX40, but was shaped to provide more obvious directions when pressed, sliding along the edges of the square.
 The stick, a steel tube covered in a bat-like red plastic moulding, featured a button on top that pressed a shaft running through the center of the stick to another switch below the main assembly.